2020 Sustainability Fair Vendors and Organizations

 Lauren Klimetz is the mastermind behind Oxsicles, where she sells handcrafted healthy ice pops made with fresh, all-natural ingredients in Oxford.
 The pops are made with locally sourced ingredients whenever possible and sweetened with Mardis Honey.
 She offers a large variety of flavors, and most pops are dairy-free!

 The University of Mississippi Food Bank aims to help with issues of student food insecurity and is open to all students, regardless of financial status.
 Students’ information remains confidential and no identifying information is recorded.
 A variety of foods, as well as toiletries and other items, are offered.
-The Food Bank is located in Kinard 213 and their hours can be located on their website.
+The Food Bank is located in Kinard 213 and their hours can be located through their website.

 The University of Mississippi Garden Club was established in the Fall of 2015.
 The club meets once a week to weed, plant, and harvest in the garden located behind the Residential College South Building.
-The members of the club use compost provided by the Office of Sustainability Compost Program to grow fresh produce for themselves and for the UM Food Bank.
+The members of the club use compost provided by the Office of Sustainability Compost Program to grow fresh produce for themselves and the UM Food Bank.